Central Railroad & Banking Co. of Georgia v. Pettus: Summary

-On September 1, 1870, the Western Railroad Company, an Alabama corporation, purchased and took possession of the railroad (main line and branch) and all other property of the Montgomery and West Point Railroad Company, one of the terms and conditions of such purchase being, as was claimed, that the former company assumed the payment of all outstanding debts and obligations of the latter and agreed to issue its capital stock, dollar for dollar, in exchange for stock of the Montgomery and West Point Railroad Company outstanding.
+On September 1, 1870, the Western Railroad Company, an Alabama corporation, purchased and took possession of the railroad's main line, branch line, and other property from the Montgomery and West Point Railroad Company.
+One term of the purchase agreement required the Western Railroad Company to assume all of the seller's outstanding debts and obligations.
+The agreement also provided for the issuance of Western Railroad Company stock on a dollar-for-dollar basis in exchange for the seller's outstanding shares.